 The best type of lamb bone is the femur, as it is large enough to not pose any risks.
-It is an excellent choice for a treat a couple time a week.
+It is an excellent choice for a treat a couple times a week.
 More often than that may cause constipation or could add too much fat to your dog’s diet.

 Cali Raw's Lamb Femur Bones are great for dogs who are part of the smaller breeds because the size won't hurt their jaw.

 In order to prevent gum disease and promote healthy teeth and gums in pets, consistent and proper dental care is needed.
 When your dog chews on a raw bone, they are naturally cleaning and flossing their teeth.
 Raw bones have naturally occurring live enzymes that kill dangerous bacteria and break down the biofilm that covers plaque making it hard to remove.
 Then when chewing on the bone the plaque is gently scraped off and the teeth are naturally cleaned.
 A toothbrush or dental chews don’t have the power to thoroughly clean your canine's teeth like this.
 Your dog will also benefit from the chewing motion and they gently massage their gums while promoting healthy jaw development.

 Giving your dog a recreational raw bone will keep them content and relaxed.
 Your dog will focus on the challenge of getting all the meat from the bone while satisfying their need for mental stimulation.
 If your dog is anxious, excessively licks or scratches themselves, or chews on things around the house, a raw bone will divert their attention and distract them.
 This will promote new positive behavior!